Aubrey Newman

-Aubrey Strode "Red" Newman (1903–1994) was a United States Army major general with 34 years of service.
+Aubrey Strode Newman (1903–1994) was a United States Army major general with 34 years of service.
 During World War II, Newman commanded the 34th Infantry Regiment of the 24th Infantry Division during the Philippines Campaign.
 His cry of "Follow Me!" at Leyte rallied his troops and inspired American infantrymen for decades.
 He was awarded the Distinguished Service Cross (DSC), the nation's second-highest award for valor in combat, for extraordinary heroism during this battle.

 Biography

 Aubrey Newman was born in Clemson, South Carolina on January 30, 1903.
 He graduated from the United States Military Academy at West Point in 1925.

 While a lieutenant, Newman competed in the 1928 Olympics and finished 16th in the pentathlon.

 Newman was a contributor to Army Magazine for many years.
 His articles on common sense leadership were very popular and were later published in three books: Follow Me: The Human Element in Leadership, Follow Me II: More on the Human Element in Leadership, and Follow Me III: Lessons on the Art and Science of High Command.
 He also authored What Generals are Made Of.

 He died in Sarasota, Florida on January 19, 1994, and was buried at West Point Cemetery.